jheagle/si-funciona/README.md

 <a name="module_functionalHelpers..trace"></a>

 ### functionalHelpers~trace(label) ⇒ <code>function</code>
-This was adapted from a blog post on Composing Software written by Eric Elliott.
 Trace provides a way to traces steps through code via the console, while maintaining the functional-style return value.
 Returns a function which can then receive a value to output, the value will then be returned.

 **Kind**: inner method of [<code>functionalHelpers</code>](#module_functionalHelpers)
-**Author**: Eric Elliott

 | Param | Type | Description |
 | --- | --- | --- |